Zeulni/wellbeing-audio-analysis/README.md

     - Filename provided in `configs/config.yaml`
     - Ideally 25 fps (otherwise processing takes longer)
 1. Output of Audiovisual Speaker Diarization:
-    - 1 folder with the same name as the video, containing all current and future results
+    - 1 folder with the same name as the video (`src/audio/videos/VIDEONAME`), containing all current and future results
     - 3 important files in this folder:
         1. RTTM file (“who spoke when”)
         2. Log file (for troubleshooting)